Online Help

 macOS

-Download the zip file, the file name has the following nomenclature "e2-sat-editor-VERSION-unsigned-ARCHITECTURE-macos.zip".
+Download the zip file, the file name has the following nomenclature "e2-sat-editor-VERSION-unsigned-SYSTEM-macos.zip"

-The Zip package contains the executable software, without installer.
+The Zip package contains the software application [.app], without the installer.

-• Place the directory created by Finder utility, for example "e2-sat-editor-VERSION-unsigned-ARCHITECTURE-macos", where you prefer.
+• Place the directory created by Finder utility, for example "e2-sat-editor-1.8.1-unsigned-silicon-macos", where you prefer.

-• Launch the software, the name of the executable file is "e2 SAT Editor" [.app].
+• Launch the software, the name of the executable application file is "e2 SAT Editor" [.app]

 Depending on your system settings, a warning message may be shown.

-If your system is restricted to running apps from Identified developers only, you can manually authorize the app.
+If your system is restricted to running applications from Identified developers only, you can manually authorize the application.

 Recommendation: Do not do this if you do not understand what you are doing.

-To manually authorize the execution of the app, launch the software by holding down the Shift key on the keyboard and double-clicking on the "e2 SAT Editor" [.app] executable file.
+To manually authorize the execution of the application, launch the software by holding down Option and Shift keys on the keyboard and double-clicking on the "e2 SAT Editor" [.app] application file.

 Linux